TopOptProblems

 endAn instance of the ElementFEAInfo type stores element information such as:

-Kes: the element stiffness matrices,fes: the element load vectors,cellvolumes: the element volumes,cellvaluesandfacevalues: twoFerritetypes that facilitate cell and face iteration and queries.metadata: that stores degree of freedom (dof) to node mapping, dof to cell mapping, etc.black: aBitVectorsuch thatblack[i]is 1 iff elementimust be part of any feasible design.white: aBitVectorsuch thatwhite[i]is 1 iff elementimust never be part of any feasible design.varind: a vector such thatvarind[i]gives the decision variable index of elementi.cells: the cell connectivities.
+Kes: the element stiffness matrices,fes: the element load vectors,cellvolumes: the element volumes,cellvaluesandfacevalues: twoFerritetypes that facilitate cell and face iteration and queries.metadata: that stores degree of freedom (dof) to node mapping, dof to cell mapping, etc.cells: the cell connectivities.

 GlobalFEAInfo